rancher/docs/content/rancher/v2.x/en/istio/_index.md

 To access the Kiali visualization, from the **Cluster Explorer** navigate to the **Istio** app overview page, and click on **Kiali**.
 From here you can access the **Traffic Graph** tab or the **Traffic Metrics** tab to see network visualizations and metrics.

-By default, only the `istio-system` namespace will picked up by prometheus, which means the other visualization addons will not have displays for resources deployed in other namespaces.
-Refer to [selector/scrape config setup](URLNEEDED) to get full use of your Grafana and Kiali dashboards.
+By default, all namespace will picked up by prometheus and make data available for Kiali graphs.
+Refer to [selector/scrape config setup](URLNEEDED) if you would like to use a different configuration for prometheus data scraping.

 Your access to the visualizations depend on your role.
 Grafana and Prometheus are only available for `cluster-admin` roles.
 The Kiali UI is available only to `cluster-admin` by default, but `cluster-admin` can allow other roles to access them by editing the Istio values.yaml.